ABI-Software/software-development-guidelines/README.rst

 Development guidelines
 ======================

-This set of documentation intend to outline some rough guidelines on how software projects are to be structured and developed as part of a team at the Auckland Bioengineering Institute.
+This set of documentation intends to outline some rough guidelines on how software projects are to be structured and developed as part of a team at the Auckland Bioengineering Institute.
 Naturally, the contents on these matters will grow over time, as contributors to this document put in their thoughts.
 Also note that at this stage these are guidelines, and not hard rules set in stone that ignore the context that a project may have.
 Use judgement before applying the concepts introduced in this document.